 To read more about our breeding strategies go to our blog.
 We import puppies from Europe (Germany and France mainly) out of hunting bloodlines and evaluate them.
 We use for breeding only the best individuals (usually 50% of what we import).
 Evaluation and strict selection are integral and critical parts of our breeding program.
 We not only train the dogs that we import, but we actually work them on real calls on a scale that few German dachshund breeders can equal.
 For the most part we are breeding from our own, carefully selected second and third generation dogs about which we have learned a great deal.
 When we linebreed we try to keep an inbreeding coefficient as low as we can.
 Most often we follow rules of assortative mating.

 In addition to working attributes, our dogs are selected for health and temperament.
-They are screened biannually for PRA (Progressive Retinal Atropgy) and cataracts, the genetic defects, which are present in the dachshund gene pool.
+They are screened for PRA (Progressive Retinal Atrophy) and Osteogenesis Imperfecta, the genetic defects, which are present in the dachshund gene pool.